Mazda MX-5 30th anniversary tour

-The designers and engineers who created the MX-5 may have been based on the other side of the world, but driving the car in South Wales it’s clear this is exactly the vibe they wanted to capture.
+The designers and engineers who created the MX-5 may have been based on the other side of the world but, driving the car in South Wales, it’s clear this is exactly the vibe they wanted to capture.
 The Black Mountains are wild and rugged, the roads tracing the curves and contours of the land.
-In the valleys you drive between tall hedges, but as you gain altitude you emerge into open hillsides, the uninterrupted vistas making you feel on top of the world.
+In the valleys you drive between tall hedges, but as you gain altitude you emerge onto open hillsides, the uninterrupted vistas making you feel on top of the world.

 The roads here are even narrower than in Wales—at times little wider than a single car—and more demanding to drive.
 The switch to the second-generation MX-5 reveals much about how the car evolved in an effort to attract an even broader cross-section of drivers.
 The power steering on this car is welcome, given the speeds are lower and the corners tighter.
 This model also has a six-speed manual gearbox, increasing the opportunity to enjoy the uprated power of the 1.8-litre engine.
 Plus it feels more luxurious, thanks to soft-touch surfaces and a convertible roof with a heated glass rear window.

 “In a bigger vehicle you would be tiptoeing along, scared of the rock walls and lack of space for oncoming traffic.
 In the MX-5 you can enjoy the drive to the full.”